hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

   You can use the tips below to format tables and bullet list items throughout your blog post.
 These styles apply **globally** to your post.

-***Formatting the bullet list to standard text size***
+***Formatting the bullet and numbered list to standard text size***

-  >Note: As explained in the tip "**Tip #14: Inserting List items/sub-list items**", the bullet list items will be rendered with smaller font size than a text in a "standard" paragraph.
-You can adjust the size of the bullet list items using the HTML style below:
+  >Note: As explained in the tip "**Tip #14: Inserting List items/sub-list items**", the bullet and numbered list items will be rendered with smaller font size than a text in a "standard" paragraph.
+You can adjust the size of the bullet and numbered list items using the HTML style below:

-   Insert the following Style statement in your markdown at the beginning of your post.
+   Insert the following Style statement **(this is the recommended style statement)** in your markdown at the beginning of your post.
 The standard text size is 27px.
    You can use different font-size according to your needs.
-The font-size will then apply to **ALL** the bullet lists in your article.
+The font-size will then apply to **ALL** the bullet and numbered lists in your article.

  ```html
 <style>